trinayan/lammps/doc/src/fix_bond_react.rst

 The *prob* keyword can affect whether or not an eligible reaction actually occurs.
-The fraction setting must be a value between 0.0 and 1.0.
+The fraction setting must be a value between 0.0 and 1.0, and can be specified with an equal-style :doc:`variable <variable>`.
 A uniform random number between 0.0 and 1.0 is generated and the eligible reaction only occurs if the random number is less than the fraction.
-Up to N reactions are permitted to occur, as optionally specified by the *max\_rxn* keyword.
+Up to N reactions are permitted to occur, as optionally specified by the *max_rxn* keyword.

-The *stabilize\_steps* keyword allows for the specification of how many timesteps a reaction site is stabilized before being returned to the overall system thermostat.
+The *stabilize_steps* keyword allows for the specification of how many timesteps a reaction site is stabilized before being returned to the overall system thermostat.
 In order to produce the most physical behavior, this 'reaction site equilibration time' should be tuned to